corrode/corrode.github.io/content/case-studies/hubstaff/index.md

 On top of that, Alex added that using Rust across the stack has also opened up new collaboration opportunities across the teams.

+Artur adds that the onboarding experience has also been smoother than expected:

+> So far, onboarding hasn’t been an issue at all.
+Honestly, there’s no secret sauce — it’s all about getting new team members working on the code as soon as possible.

 <figure>
   <img src="team.png" alt="Hubstaff Team">
   <figcaption>Parts of the Hubstaff Team at their 2022 team offsite in Punta Cana</figcaption>
 </figure>

 ## Where They Are Today